-- CAR RIDERS: We are encouraging parents to enter the school drive by traveling down 17th street and going east on Montana to enter the circle drive at the entrance of the school.
-We will use double lanes to help load students efficiently.
+• CAR RIDERS: We are encouraging parents to enter the school drive by traveling down 17th street and going east on Montana to enter the circle drive at the entrance of the school.
+We will use a single lane to load on the passenger side to help load students efficiently and safely.
 Each student will be given a tag with their name and teacher on it, please have this displayed on the dash of your car so we can see it and bring your student to you.
 If you come early to pick up your student, please park in the front parking lot and not in our pick up lanes.
 The West side of the building is not to be used for pickup.
 Students would have to cross the bus lane, and that could lead to a dangerous situation.
 Thank you for helping us keep your children safe.
-All parents/guardians will be given car tags.
-Car tags are required by all parents to pick up their student.
-Any parent/guardian that does not have their car tag will have to take their driver's license into the office to pick up a slip allowing them to pick up their student. - BUS RIDERS will exit through the gym on the west side of the building.
+All parents/guardians will be given 2 car tags.
+Car tags are required by all parents/guardians to pick up their student.
+Any parent/guardian that does not have their car tag must take their driver's license into the office to receive a slip allowing them to pick up their student.

+• BUS RIDERS will exit through the gym on the west side of the building.